NSS-SE-Jumpstart/curriculum/sessions/session4/classroom/exercise_ball_revisited.md

 1. Add code to loop over the `frames` list and display each frame.

     * You should include the `print()` code that clears the screen.
     * Also include the `sleep` code.
-Make sure you add the `input time` line to the top of the Python file.
+Make sure you add the `import time` line to the top of the Python file.
     * Add code to print `Follow the bouncing ball...again` with each iteration of the loop.
     * You should **NOT** add code to prompt the user for which frame to start with.